 Enrich doesn't just use Anshu's first name, he uses first names and diminutives for all the men he likes—Anshu, Bill, Edson, Val.
 He uses surnames and full names for those he does not: Ackermann, Trump, Justin Kennedy, Mike Offit, Rosemary Vrablic.

-Names in the table of contents also give an indication of Enrich’s sympathies.
+Names in the table of contents also indicate Enrich’s sympathies.
 Of the 35 chapters, 19 are names, or refer to a person:

 |Chapter Title||Refers to|